Attributes-PHP/wp-exceptions/README.md

 </p>

 ------
-*WP_Error* was a cool WordPress feature in 2007 but today, we should throw exceptions instead.
+*WP_Error* was a cool feature in 2007 but today, we should throw exceptions instead.

 ## Features